taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 TiMemory memory = ti_allocate_memory(runtime, &mai);
 ```

-You MAY free allocated memory explicitly; but memory allocations will be automatically freed when the related `handle.runtime` is destroyed.
+Allocated memory is automatically freed when the related `handle.runtime` is destroyed.
+You can also manually free the allocated memory.

 ```cpp
 ti_free_memory(runtime, memory);